LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

 Finding remainders will prove more useful than you might think in the future!
 Remember the strange ``%`` operator.

-When you are done with csharp, you can enter the special statement

-    quit;

-After we discuss variables and statements there is :ref:`more about csharp <more-csharp>`.

 .. note::
    The precedence of ``%`` is the same as ``/`` and ``*``, and hence higher than addition and subtraction, ``+`` and ``-``.

+When you are *done with csharp*, you can enter the special statement

+    quit;

 There are some more details about numeric types in :ref:`value-types`.

+.. index:: expression

+We have been testing arithmetic expressions, with the word *expression* used pretty much like with normal math.
+More generally in C# an *expression* is any syntax that evaluates to a single value of some type.
+We will introduce many more types and operations that can be used in expressions.